traceyn/client_data/README.md

 - user input when finding duplicates will be ignored

 ## Known limitations and areas for future improvement
-This tool has been built to work wiht a hardcoded set of JSON client data.
+This tool has been built to work with a hardcoded set of JSON client data.
 Further changes would be required if this was to use a dynamic source of client data.

 Changes might include:
 - JSON schema validation